North Bay City Council: 2006-2010

 Council elected in the 2006 election:

 2010-2014

 Council elected in the 2010 election:

 In May 2012, Peter Chirico resigned his seat as the city's deputy mayor to take a job as managing director of community services in the city's administrative staff.
 Sean Lawlor succeeded him as deputy mayor, and Sarah Campbell, a former city councillor who narrowly lost re-election in 2010, was reappointed to fill the vacant council seat.
 Lawlor subsequently resigned from council on November 18, 2013.

 2014-2018

 Council elected in the 2014 election:

 2018-2022

 Council elected in the 2018 election:

+2022-2026

+Council elected in the 2022 election: